Pepes: Variations

 Brengkes tempoyak iwak lais served in a traditional restaurant in Palembang.
-Brengkes is Palembang Malay term for pepes.
+Brengkes is the Palembang Malay term for pepes.

 This technique is most commonly used to prepare fish.
-In West Java, ikan mas (Cyprinus carpio) is the most popular fish to be cooked as pepes.
-In Palembang, patin (Pangasius sutchi) and lais (Kryptopterus cryptopterus) are the most common fish to be used, while in West Sumatra, people use bilih fish (Mystacoleucus padangensis).
+In West Java, ikan mas (Cyprinus carpio) is the fish most commonly cooked as pepes.
+In Palembang, patin (Pangasius sutchi) and lais (Kryptopterus cryptopterus) are the most common fish used, while in West Sumatra, people use bilih fish (Mystacoleucus padangensis).

-However, fish is not the only ingredient to be made for pepes.
+However, fish is not the only ingredient to be made using the pepes method.
 Seafood, meat, chicken, tofu, tempeh, oncom, mushroom, or vegetables are also available to be prepared in this method.
 There are many variations of pepes recipes.
 Other kinds of seafood, such as shrimp and squid, although less common, can be used in pepes.
 Non-fish meat, such as chicken and minced beef mixed with egg can also be used.
 In Palembang, the dish pepes tempoyak is well known, which is a steamed fermented durian paste in a banana leaf container.
 Rather exotic and unusual meat might also be cooked as pepes; for example, swikee variations, frog legs, and frog eggs might be prepared as pepes.
 The method is used in several Indonesian dishes, and also become the name of a dish prepared in this manner, for example: